pryv/lib-js/README.md

 # JavaScript library for Pryv.io

-This JavaScript library is meant to facilitate writing NodeJS and browser apps for a Pryv.io platform, it follows the [Pryv.io App Guidelines](https://api.pryv.com/guides/app-guidelines/).
+This JavaScript library is meant to facilitate writing Node.js and browser apps for a Pryv.io platform.
+It follows the [Pryv.io App Guidelines](https://api.pryv.com/guides/app-guidelines/).

 ## Contribute

-*Prerequisites*: Node 12
+*Prerequisite*: Node 12+

 - Setup: `npm run setup`